-Here are a list of frontend bundlers.
-Some are full blown tool chains that offer more than just bundlers.
+Here is a list of frontend bundlers.
+Some are full blown tool chains that offer a lot more than just bundlers.

 Over the weekend I finally got the chance to create a React app's initial boilerplate, bundler, and dev server setup using Vite.
 Previously, I had been using Create React App (CRA) (

 npx create-react-app) and sometimes using it to deploy to Github pages too.

 Vite the Front-end Tool